 Question: How long are employers required to continue paying medical premiums for employees who are on an unpaid medical leave of absence?

 Answer: Not as long as many employers may think.
-Outside of a couple of legally regulated leaves and collective bargaining agreements, there are few restrictions.
+Outside of legally protected leaves of absence and collective bargaining agreements, there are few restrictions.
 Whether by omission or commission, you may be paying thousands of unnecessary dollars for medical premiums.
-Worse yet, we often see employers continuing payment of medical premiums for employees who are out of work on a workers’ compensation injury for several months, but not at all for an employee out for a non-work injury or pregnancy.
-That’s a problem.
+We often see employers continuing payment of medical premiums for employees who are off work due to a workers’ compensation injury or a personal leave of absence for several months, but not at all for an employee out for a non-work related injury or illness.
+This can be costly and risky.